jeanslack/Videomass/Pages/Main_Toolbar/VideoConv_Panel/Filters/FilterScaling.md

 setsar to 1:1

 ----------------------
-Confirm your choices with the **OK button**.
+Confirm your choices with the **OK** button.
-The **Clear button**, restores the values to defaults parameters and disables the filter if you confirm with the Ok button.
+The **Clear** button, restores the values to defaults parameters and disables the filter if you confirm with the Ok button.
 However, the values equal to 0 set on all input fields disable this filter.

 [Back](../../../../videomass2_use.md)